rizkavanissa/cald-assignment-3/README.md

 5. Rizka Vanissa Alifia - (ECE 474a)

 # Brief Description of the Program:
-This program is a converter that translates a behavior netlist text file (commonly used format) into a Verilog file.
-Verilog is a hardware description language widely used for designing digital circuits.
-This conversion tool enables users to leverage existing behavior netlist files within a Verilog design flow.
+This program converts a C-like behavioral description into a scheduled one-procedure high-level statement machine (HLSM) description such that all sequential statements are scheduled using the List_R scheduling algorithm, which is implemented in Verilog.

 # Contribution of each group member to the assignment:
 1. Brandon John Lim Yung Chen